wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-threat-safeguard/includes/introduction.md

 ## Protect user identities and reduce the attack surface

 Microsoft Defender for Identity provides you invaluable insights on identity configurations and suggested security best-practices.
 Through security reports and user profile analytics, Microsoft Defender for Identity helps dramatically reduce your organizational attack surface, making it harder to compromise user credentials and advance an attack.
 Microsoft Defender for Identity's visual Lateral Movement Paths help you quickly understand exactly how an attacker can move laterally inside your organization to compromise sensitive accounts and assists in preventing those risks in advance.
-Microsoft Defender for Identity security reports help you identify users and devices that authenticate using clear-text passwords and provide additional insights to improve your organizational security posture and policies.
+Microsoft Defender for Identity security reports help identify users and devices that authenticate using clear-text passwords and provide additional insights to improve your organizational security posture and policies.

 ![Security Report user improvement suggestions](../media/security-report-improvement-action-cropped.png)